rwblickhan/astro-rwblickhan.org/src/content/logs/books-2025.md

 36. *Katabasis*, R.F.
 Kuang
 37. *No One Is Talking About This*, Patricia Lockwood
 38. *‌The Bewitching*, Silvia Moreno-Garcia
+39. 🔁 *The Haunting of Hill House*, Shirley Jackson

 ## Skimmed